markcot/pands-problem-set/README.md

 I added extra print functions to the code, to test what happened to variables when I made tweets to the code.
-At the end I just added # before these print functions so they would not print in the final version of the code, but could be used later if the code needed to be ammended.
+At the end I just added # before these print functions so they would not print in the final version of the code, but could be used later if the code needed to be amended.

-To get my head around a bit of the code and function I did some reading of the book 'A Whirlwind Tour of Python': VanderPlas, Jake: published by O'Rielly Media Inc. 2016 From the code example in the book and GMIT Jan 2019 lecture noted I adapted shorted version of adding the sum to it's self and operators '+=' and '-='.
+To get my head around a bit of the code and function I did some reading of the book 'A Whirlwind Tour of Python': VanderPlas, Jake: published by O'Rielly Media Inc. 2016 From the code example in the book and GMIT Jan 2019 lecture noted I adapted shorted version of adding the sum to itself and operators '+=' and '-='.

 I got the program working and called it a day.

-2019/02/02
+### 2019/02/02
 I updated the file 'python sumupto.py' to version V1_02 in my Desktop folder I was interested to see if I could use a range function to solve this problem rather than using a while loop.
-After playing around with it for a while, I found that for the range function to work I needed an extra variable to cycle throught the values out of the range.
-I added a variable 'x' and gave it it an intial value.
+After playing around with it for a while, I found that for the range function to work I needed an extra variable to cycle through the values out of the range.
+I added a variable 'x' and gave it it an initial value.
 I added double comment markers ## to the OPTION 01 while loop while I tested the OPTION 02 range function.